AtillaColak/Valgar/README.md

 The city scene:
 A visual for getting on the bus, like there should be a popup message on top that says “get on the bus” and next to the bus there would be a yellow circle type of thing to indicate where to enter the bus.
 Adding more detail to city scenes like maybe character assets to make it more realistic or more buildings etc… Adding character movement sounds.
-(Atilla)
-Adding jumping mechanism Character (Atilla)
+Adding jumping mechanism Character
-Some collusion fix-ups with surrounding buildings (Atilla)
+Some collusion fix-ups with surrounding buildings